tanwanimohit/better-call-saul/README.md

 - Make Sure you have dev Dependencies as well.

 ## Add config.env
-Goto Conifg folder and created a file `config.env` and add this code.
+Goto `Server/Conifg` folder and created a file `config.env` and add this code.
 ```
 NODE_ENV=development
 PORT=5000